-In general, we note that the nominal values of detection limits are sufficiently low to exclude almost any stellar binary companion in regions explored through sparse aperture and coronagraph techniques.
-In fact, with the current detection limits, the presence of stellar companions is possible only in those regions where no limits have been placed, because covered by the coronagraph and in absence of sparse aperture masking limits.
-In contrast, the available sensitivity is typically sufficient only to detect the most massive planets with $M_{\rm p}\gtrsim 5\,\textrm{--}\,10 M_{\rm J}$, which are a small fraction of the planet population we assumed ($\sim 84\%$ of the planetary sample have masses ranging between $5\times 10^{-4}\, \,{\rm M}_{\rm J}<M_{\rm p}\lesssim 13 \,{\rm M}_{\rm J}$).
-This leaves plenty of possible planet configurations in the sample that can be hosted in transition discs without the possibility to detect them.
+In general, we note that the nominal values of the detection limits are sufficiently low to exclude almost any stellar binary companion in regions that were explored through sparse aperture and coronagraph techniques.
+With the current detection limits, stellar companions are only possible in regions without applied limits because they were covered by the coronagraph and lacked sparse aperture masking limits.
+In contrast, the available sensitivity is typically only sufficient to detect the most massive planets with $M_{\rm p}\gtrsim 5\,\textrm{--}\,10 M_{\rm J}$, which constitute a small fraction of the planet population we assumed (the masses of $\sim 84\%$ of the planetary sample range between $5\times 10^{-4}\, \,{\rm M}_{\rm J}<M_{\rm p}\lesssim 13 \,{\rm M}_{\rm J}$).
+This leaves many possible planet configurations in the sample that can be hosted in transition discs, but cannot be detected.